 […]

-The economic sphere is the scene of the growth process, where production and financial capital intereact.
-More than merely interdependendt, these two functional forms of the profit motive are indispensable to each other: real prodution supports paper wealth; borrowed money supports innovation and real investment.
+The economic sphere is the scene of the growth process, where production and financial capital interact.
+More than merely interdependent, these two functional forms of the profit motive are indispensable to each other: real prodution supports paper wealth; borrowed money supports innovation and real investment.

 All in all there’s much wisdom in this short book, little of which will be made justice from a short blog post.
 What really stays with me is how Perez is a lot more agile than the deterministic world view of Schumpeter (he of “creative destruction”), from whom she clearly draws a lot of inspiration.
 For Perez, the aim is not so much a matter of predicting the future as to help us deal with change: